-If you've been putting off migrating to a new CMS, a site redesign is the perfect time to do it!
-Migrating to a new CMS during a redesign is a great use of time and budget, since many of the same tasks would need to happen for each project and can now happen only once.
+If you've been putting off migrating to a new CMS, a site redesign is a perfect time to do it!
+Migrating to a new CMS during a redesign is a great use of time and budget since many of the same tasks would need to happen for each project and can now happen only once.

 3. You have significantly changed the purpose of the site and your current CMS doesn't support that

 If your business has grown or shifted focus, it's important for your website to reflect that.
 However, not all CMS platforms are suited to every kind of site.
 WordPress may be ideal for informational sites, while Kentico's personalization capabilities make it powerful for lead generation.
 If you're changing the purpose of the site, it may be worthwhile to change your CMS as well.